-Unit 3: Wood Technology, Semester 1 (DTW1)
+Unit 1: Wood Technology, Semester 1 (DTW1)

-- Students exposed to more complex woodworking techniques. - Students receive instruction on the correct use of hand tools, power tools and equipment that is commonly found in woodworking environments. - Students will incorporate design aspects as they produce various projects associated with the woodworking industry.
+- Students develop their skills in more complex woodworking and design techniques. - Students receive instruction on the safe and effective use of hand tools, power tools and equipment that are commonly found in woodworking environments. - Students design and create products for specific users and functions.

-Unit 4: Wood Technology, Semester 2 (10DTW2)
+Unit 2: Wood Technology, Semester 2 (10DTW2)

-- Students continue to 'hone' their skills as they produce projects that will use a variety of woodworking techniques. - Design will be incorporated into this unit as students design certain elements related to their projects.
+- Students continue to 'hone' their skills as they produce projects that will use a variety of woodworking techniques. - Students explore Design Styles and incorporate electronics into their designs.